vanithajayasri/ruby_assignment2_question1/README.md

 # Instructions

 Hey There!
-Welcome to homework 2 of the Rails Decal.
+Welcome to homework 2 of the SWE610 Ruby on Rails Class.
 This week we'll have covered routes (more in depth), simple ruby syntax, and basic CRUD statements.

 Between each change you should refresh your browser to observe changes.
 If that doesn't work try restarting the server.